Casting Your Vote

-What to Expect on Primary Election Day 2023
+What to Expect on General Election Day 2023

 Can I vote at a polling location?

 Yes, our Center encourages voters to check their voter registration status to verify the correct polling location they should visit on Election Day.

 Each voter will receive notification by mail from their County Clerk office specifying their correct polling location.

 Can I drop off my Official Ballot at a Polling Location?

 No, actively registered voters cannot return their completed official ballot to their designated polling location.